 Things really started ramping up from 2016 when we brought Bollywood actor and comedian Vir Das to the Edinburgh Festival Fringe for the first time.

-It’s a relationship which exists to this day as we continue to present his work at the Ed Fringe, in our Dean Street venue and other spots in London and all over the UK on tour.
+It’s a relationship which exists to this day as we continue to present his work at the Edinburgh Fringe, in our Dean Street venue and other spots in London and all over the UK on tour.
+Last December we presented Vir for one exclusive performance at the Eventim Apollo.

 In 2016 we launched our online streaming platform, Soho Theatre On Demand, enabling even more people to access our work from anywhere in the world.
 As we set about filming and distributing performances from household names to rising stars, comedians from India and those with roots in South Asia, like Aditi Mittal, Nish Kumar, Anuvab Pal, Sindhu Vee and Kai Samra, appeared on our platform.